 Packed with nutrients but also well-aerated, this bulb fibre by Miracle-Gro is perfect for mixing into your pots or ground soil.
 We also recommend using grit to help with drainage.

-We apply good quality blood, fish and bone pellets to our garden borders and pots every 4-5 weeks from March through to October.
-We’ve been delighted with the results so far.
+We apply good quality blood, fish & bone pellets to our garden borders & pots every 4-5 weeks from March through to Oct.
+We’ve been happy with the results so far.

 According to the RHS, Mycorrhizal fungi helps the bulb’s roots to grow both deeper and stronger.
 This improves the nutrient uptake and creates a healthier plant and bulb.